peetuskytta/Jobdb-XYZ/README.md

 ## To-Do

 - ~~automation for cleaning the database of old job postings.~~
-- simplify the code for easier expansion (ongoing)
+- ~~simplify the code for easier expansion (ongoing)~~
-- expand crawling to other websites (requires the item above).
+- ~~expand crawling to other websites (requires the item above).~~
-- a way to filter intern, junior, senior positions
+- ~~a way to filter intern, junior, senior positions~~
     - ~~requires new SQL database COLUMN~~
 - start using https instead of http
     - requires a domain name (when using Let's Cert Certbot)
 - ~~database backup and recovery~~
 - ~~design simple and more modern frontend~~
-- Automation for malicious requests identification from logs
+- Automation for malicious requests identification from logs -

 ### Additions

-- Database backup script added and set on root crontab to run once a day
+- Database backup script added and set on root crontab to run once a day.
+- Cleaning of the database now happens after crawling has finished.